-Passionflower grows best in rich but well-draining soil.
-Plant in areas that receive at least four hours of full sun exposure.
-As a part of the Passifloraceae family, passionflower is a vining plant with many large, three-lobed leaves.
-It produces unusual bluish-to-purple feathered flowers, that are exotic and stunning in appearance.
-The leaves, stems, and flowers are collected and used for herbal tea and tincture making.
+Passionflower grows best in rich but well-draining soil that receives at least four hours of sunlight a day and prefers full sun if possible.
+Passionflower is a vining member of the Passifloraceae family that has many large three lobed leaves.
+It produces unusual looking bluish to purple almost feathered flowers that are stunning in appearance.
+The leaves, stems, and flowers are all collected and used for herbal tea and tincture making.

-Passiflora incarnata vines can grow up to 15-30 feet long.
-The flowers will bloom through the summer, and in the second year they will produce tiny green fruit that is edible.
+Passiflora incarnata vines can grow up to 15-30 feet in length.
+The flowers will bloom through the summer, and in its second year it will produce tiny green fruits.
+The fruit is edible but is less than ideal to eat considering its seediness.

 Seeds should be soaked in warm water for one to two days before planting indoors.
-After soaking, spread them over damp potting soil and pat the soil.
-Keep seeded pots in an indoor space that gets at least five to six hours of indirect sun exposure and be sure to keep the soil moist for germination.
-Seedlings can take anywhere from weeks to months to appear.
-Transplant young plants outdoors after the first sets of leaves start to show and outdoor temperatures exceed 50 degrees.
+After soaking, spread and pat into damp potting soil.
+Keep seeded pots in an indoor space that gets at least five to six hours of indirect sun exposure and keep the soil moist for germination.
+It can take anywhere from weeks to even months for seedlings to appear.
+Transplant seedlings outdoors after first sets of leaves establish and outdoor temperatures exceed 50 degrees.

 This Herb Appears In